 The user can save the present device configuration on a storage media and reload it from there.
-The storage or load procedure varies depending on the browser used.
+The storage or load procedure varies depending on the used browser.

 The settings of the security system are not part of the configuration file.
-There is no way to transfer security settings from one device to another.
+There is no way for transferring security settings from one device to another.